ministryofjustice/fala/docs/virtual-env.md

 ## Dependencies

-### Pyenv, python3
+### Python & pyenv

-"pyenv" is used to provide python3.
-(Other CLA repos need different versions, so good to be able to .)
+"pyenv" is the tool we use to install and use the correct version of Python.
+(Other CLA repos need different python versions, and we've settled on pyenv as the best way to easily switch versions, depending on the repo you're in.)

 1. Install pyenv with brew: